 The decrease is partially due to our net loss, adjusted for non-cash items, declining by \$6.0 million.
 Net loss decreased by \$12.6 million.
 Non-cash add-backs to net income included a decrease of accrual of in-kind interest on notes payable to related parties by \$96.8 million, a decline in deferred income taxes by \$34.2 million, and a decline in the fair value of warrant liabilities by \$27.5 million, partially offset by an increase in depreciation and amortization by \$62.3 million, a \$55.2 million increase in goodwill impairment, and a \$24.9 million increase in stock-based compensation expense.
 Cash from working capital decreased by \$24.6 million period over period.
-Within working capital, changes in inventories decreased by \$3.6 million, changes in accounts payable decreased by \$9.1 million, networks of bilings decreased by \$7.6 million, and changes in other liabilities decreased by \$7.6 million, partially offset by an increase in changes in accounts receivable of \$17.6 million and an increase in changes in other assets of \$10.4 million.
+Within period over period.
+Within, changes in inventories decreased by \$33.6 million, changes in accounts payable decreased by \$9.1 million, changes in costs in excess of billings decreased by \$7.6 million, partially offset by an increase in changes in accounts receivable of \$17.6 million and an increase in changes in other assets of \$10.4 million.